-The Group is self-insured for certain levels of workers' compensation for hourly workforce and accrues estimated costs for filed claims based upon an actuarially determined estimate.
+The Group is self-insured up to a certain amount of workers' compensation claims for hourly workforce and accrues estimated costs for filed claims based upon an actuarially determined estimate.
 Workers' compensation liability includes benefits related to medical, dental and vision benefits.